RupeshKeesaram/INEURON-ML-ASSIGNMENTS/README.md

 # INEURON-ML-ASSIGNMENTS
-This Repository consists of All ML ASSIGNMENTS given in INEURON (ML And DL) course
+This Repository consists of all  ML and DL ASSIGNMENTS given in INEURON (ML And DL) course